zaiisao/Documentation/en/Agora Platform/sdk_behaviors .md

     -   The Web: User B receives the `client.on('peer-leave')` callback.

 -   If user A is in Android, Windows, or Linux and user B uses the Native SDK:
-    -   If user A does not restart the application and rejoin the original channel within 20 seconds (you can set the timeout value.
-For more information, contact [support@agora.io](mailto:support@agora.io)), user B receives a callback:
+    -   If user A does not restart the application and rejoin the original channel within 20 seconds, user B receives a callback:
         -   Android, Windows, or Linux: User B receives the `onUserOffline` callback.
         -   iOS or macOS: User B receives the ` didOfflineOfUid` callback.
     -   If user A restarts the application and rejoins the original channel within 20 seconds, user B does not receive any callback function.